-elincRNAs promoter regions co-localize with loop anchors and cohesin binding
+elincRNAs promoter regions co-localize with loop anchors and cohesin binding sites

-Next, to examine whether elincRNAs are associated with the regulation of chromosomal architecture, I investigated their co-localization with regulatory regions essential in establishing chromosomal interactions within topologically associating domains (TADs).
-Specifically, significant enrichment of elincRNAs, compared to what would be expected if they were randomly distributed across the intergenic regions of the genome (Methods), was found at loop anchors (fold enrichment = 2.79, q=1e-04, Figure 2A), where enhancer-promoter gene regulatory interactions occur (Ji et al., 2016).
+Next, to examine whether elincRNAs are associated with the regulation of chromosomal architecture, I investigated their co-localization with regulatory regions that are essential in establishing chromosomal interactions within topologically associating domains (TADs).
+Specifically, significant enrichment of elincRNAs, compared to what would be expected if they were randomly distributed across the intergenic regions of the genome (Methods), was found at loop anchors (fold enrichment = 2.79, q=1e-04, Figure 2A), where enhancer-promoter gene regulatory interactions are high (Ji et al., 2016).

-Previous studies have demonstrated that regulatory proteins are also enriched at the loop anchors within TADs (Rao et al., 2014a).
-Specifically, the cohesin protein-complex is important for intra-TAD gene regulation in a cell type-specific manner (Hadjur et al., 2009).
-Also enriched at loop anchors, the CTCF transcription factor is another central player in the regulation of chromatin architecture and gene expression.
-According to a recent model (Ji et al., 2016), loops mediated by CTCF or CTCF and cohesin collectively have insulating properties, preventing interactions across TADs and are important for the structural maintenance of TADs.
-In contrast, loops containing only cohesin binding sites are crucial in mediating regulatory chromosomal interactions.
-Cohesin depletion is associated with disrupted promoter-enhancer interactions within TADs (Seitan et al., 2013).
+Previous studies have demonstrated that loop anchors within TADs are enriched for TAD-regulatory proteins, including the cohesion multi-protein complex and the CTCF transcription factor (Rao et al., 2014a).
+Specifically, cohesin is important for intra-TAD gene regulation in a cell type-specific manner (Hadjur et al., 2009), whereas CTCF bindings tend to be largely conserved across cell types and species (REF).
+According to a recent model (Ji et al., 2016), loops mediated by CTCF only or those by CTCF together with cohesin are important for the structural maintenance of TADs.
+These loops act as insulators and prevent interactions across TADs.
+In contrast, loops that contain cohesion only binding sites are crucial in mediating regulatory intra-chromosomal interactions, supported by the evidence that cohesin depletion is associated with disrupted promoter-enhancer interactions within TADs (Seitan et al., 2013).

-Significant enrichments were found for CTCF and cohesin binding peaks (subunits, SMC3 and RAD21 are used to measure cohesin binding, methods) within elincRNAs promoter regions (fold enrichment=5.2 and 8.1, respectively, q=1e-04) relative to other lincRNAs (fold enrichment = 1.3 and 1.3, respectively, q<0.05, Figure 2C).
+Significant enrichments were found for CTCF and cohesin binding peaks (subunits of cohesion, specifically SMC3 and RAD21, were used to measure cohesin binding, Methods) within elincRNAs promoter regions (fold enrichment=5.2 and 8.1, respectively, q=1e-04) relative to other lincRNAs (fold enrichment = 1.3 and 1.3, respectively, q<0.05, Figure 2C).

-As most binding sites for CTCF and cohesin overlap in the human genome (Figure 2E) and loops mediated by CTCF or cohesin independently, or both CTCF and cohesin collectively are thought to have different roles in chromosomal organization (Ji et al., 2016), I further determined the independent enrichment of elincRNAs in CTCF and cohesin binding by obtaining mutually exclusive binding sites of the proteins.
-This revealed a much stronger enrichment of cohesin binding sites (Figure 2D) in elincRNA loci (fold enrichment = 13.1 fold, q=1e-04) compared to CTCF binding sites (fold enrichment = 3.92, q=1e-04).
+As a large proportion of binding sites for CTCF and cohesin overlap in the human genome (Figure 2E) and since loops mediated by CTCF and cohesin collectively are thought to have different roles in chromosomal organization from those mediated by only cohesin (Ji et al., 2016), I further determined the independent enrichment of elincRNAs in CTCF and cohesin binding using mutually exclusive binding sites of the proteins.
+This revealed a much stronger enrichment of cohesin binding sites (Figure 2D) in elincRNA loci (fold enrichment = 13.1, q=1e-04) compared to that of CTCF (fold enrichment = 3.92, q=1e-04).
 This suggests elincRNAs may be much more frequently involved in the formation of cohesin-only loops, supporting their roles in modulating promoter-enhancer looping.

 ElincRNAs promoter regions are not enriched at TAD boundaries